openmediavault/openmediavault-docs/development/tools/omv_rpc.rst

 omv-rpc
 #######

-This tool can execute rpc commands.
+This tool can execute RPC commands.
 This is identical of what the web frontend uses to set/get information.
 It accepts service, method and parameters.
 RPC services can be found listed in `engined/rpc folder <https://github.com/openmediavault/openmediavault/tree/master/deb/openmediavault/usr/share/openmediavault/engined/rpc>`_

 **Example 1:** Get all mounted filesystems, including rootfs::